postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 1. {{ production.title }}
 {%- endfor %}

 All professional actors will perform in _Mary Poppins_, _Sister Act_, and _The Music Man_.
-All professional actors will perform in either _A Year With Frod and Toad_ or _Little Shop of Horrors_.
+All professional actors will perform in either _A Year With Frog and Toad_ or _Little Shop of Horrors_.
 This is a 14 week contract with competitive pay from May 13 to August 18.

 Auditions will be by appointment only, so please __INCLUDE ALL OF THE FOLLOWING__ in an email to [auditions@postplayhouse.com](mailto:auditions@postplayhouse.com):